Characterized by persistent inflammation and irritation of the bronchial tubes, this ailment can significantly impact a person’s quality of life.

-61. What are five clinical manifestations of chronic bronchitis?
+46. What are the clinical manifestations of chronic bronchitis?

-Shortness of breath, excessive sputum, chronic cough (more excessive in the mornings), evidence of excess body fluids and cyanosis (late sign – blue).
+Shortness of breath, excessive sputum, chronic cough (more excessive in the mornings), evidence of excess body fluids, and cyanosis (late stages).

-Clinical manifestations, chest x-ray, pulmonary function test and ABG.
+Clinical manifestations, chest x-ray, pulmonary function testing, and ABG analysis.

-63. What are four factors to look for in the chest x-ray of achronic bronchitis patient?
+48. What factors should you look for in the chest x-ray of a patient with chronic bronchitis?

-Increased bronchial vascular markings, congested lung field, enlarged horizontal cardiac silhouette and evidence of the previous infection.
+Increased bronchial vascular markings, congested lung field, enlarged horizontal cardiac silhouette, and evidence of a previous infection.

 Elevated PaCO2 and decreased O2.

-Inhaled short acting B2 agonists, inhaled anticholinergic bronchodilators, cough suppressants, antimicrobial agents, inhaled/oral corticosteroids, theophylline products and low dose oxygen.
+Inhaled short-acting beta-2 agonists, inhaled anticholinergic bronchodilators, cough suppressants, antimicrobial agents, inhaled corticosteroids, theophylline, and low-dose oxygen.